 Members of the Young Entrepreneur Council, an invitation only non-profit organization comprised of the country’s most promising young entrepreneurs cited the following reasons as being some of the benefits of writing a business plan:

 “Writing a business plan or putting together an investor deck allows you to think more clearly about what you’re doing and where you are going.
-Key point to remember though is that the minute that your business plan hits the printer it is already out of date, so don’t depend on it as your to-do list.
+A Key point to remember though is that the minute that your business plan hits the printer it is already out of date, so don’t depend on it as your to-do list.
 Think of it as a roadmap.”

-“Writing a business plan is an ideal way to make sure that everyone on your founding team is aligned with the current and future plans for the business.
-In the early stages of a company, it’s imperative for founding team members to be on the same page as to how they’ll work together on moving the business forward to great success.
+“Writing a business plan is an ideal way to make sure that everyone on your founding team is aligned with the current and future plans of the business.
+In the early stages of a company, it’s imperative for founding team members to be on the same page so as to know how they’ll work together on moving the business forward to great success.
 Avoid any miscommunications by getting it all on paper early.”

 For more information on business plans and starting a business visit: SEDA(Small Enterprise Development Agency) – an initiative from the Department of Trade and Industry.
 Log onto www.seda.gov.za Email: Info@seda.org.za